Katherine Legge: Cup Series

 On 3 March 2025, it was announced that Legge would make her NASCAR Cup Series debut at Phoenix Raceway, driving the No. 78 Chevrolet for Live Fast Motorsports, where she crashed during lap 210.
 This made her the first woman to compete in the Cup Series since Danica Patrick in the 2018 Daytona 500.
 It was also the first time that the oldest driver in the field was a female in series history.
-On 6 July 2025, she scored a top-twenty finish on the Chicago Street Course, the best result for a woman in Cup since Patrick eight years prior — crossing the line in nineteenth for her best-ever result in the series.
+On 6 July 2025, she scored a top-20 finish on the Chicago Street Course, the best result for a woman in Cup since Patrick eight years prior — crossing the line in 19th for her best-ever result in the series.